Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 > You will learn about the translation renderer on the next page.

-If you don't override the *handle* function it will automatically render and return the translation key '*command-name*.syntax'.
+If you don't override the *handle* function, it will automatically render and return the translation key '*command-name*.syntax'.

 This also works for subcommands.
 If the example command had a subcommand called 'add', it renders and returns the translation key 'example.add.syntax' by default.